Fordham Law School

 “When I started to work at the law firm, having something more substantial to talk about with the lawyers there put me a little closer to their level.”

 After taking the Mergers and Acquisitions seminar and other classes with Griffith, Marianna Wonder ’17 helped brief an objection to a settlement in New Jersey involving a company called Metalico.
-Working as a summer associate at a Wall Street law firm, Wonder sat in an office with her coworkers when Griffith sent her the news that the New Jersey judge had rejected the Metalico settlement based on their objection.
+Working as a summer associate at a Wall Street law firm, Wonder was sitting in an office with her coworkers when Griffith sent her the news that the New Jersey judge had rejected the Metalico settlement based on their objection.
 “We won!” she recalls shouting to her office mates, who were impressed that she had “done something real,” especially since it was in their area of expertise.
 “When I started to work at the law firm, having something more substantial to talk about with the lawyers there put me a little closer to their level,” she says.
-“I have a master’s in business, and Professor Griffith’s classes helped get me interested in the legal side of corporations and M&A,” says Wonder, who is now an associate at Debevoise & Plimpton.
-“He’s easily one of the most influential professors I’ve had.”
+“I have a master’s in business, and Professor Griffith’s classes helped get me interested in the legal side of corporations and M&A.” Wonder is now an associate at Winston & Strawn and says Griffith is “easily one of the most influential professors I’ve had.”

 Corporate & Finance Law Quick Facts

-• The Fordham Journal of Corporate & Financial Law is the #7 most-cited banking and finance journal by other law journals.
+• The Fordham Journal of Corporate & Financial Law is the most-cited banking and finance journal by other other journals and the 8th-most-cited by judges, and it ranks 2nd among student-edited journals.

 • Business law students participate in externships with the New York Stock Exchange, the Internal Revenue Service, the Securities and Exchange Commission, the Financial Industry Regulatory Authority, and the Federal Trade Commission.